 Are Medical Malpractice Cases Involving Nurses Different?

 While we at Nelson MacNeil Rayfield know that most nurses are good-intentioned, hard-working professionals doing their part to make their communities healthier, we also believe that it’s important to hold people responsible for any negligent, improper, or illegal actions that result in pain or loss of life.
-Keep reading to learn more about nurses and medical malpractice.
+Keep reading to learn more about nurses and medical malpractice, including how malpractice cases involving nurses differ from other types of medical malpractice

 It’s important to note that not every mistake a medical professional makes constitutes malpractice.
 Medicine is an exceptionally complex field, and mistakes are bound to occur.
 Medical malpractice refers specifically to instances where a medical professional does not fulfill duties in a way that other medical professionals would in that same situation, leading to the harm or death of a patient.